Mahima0107/Procurement_Strategy_for_Kraljic_Matrix/README.md

 A well-structured CSV dataset (~1,000 records) for easy import into tools like Python, Excel, or BI platforms

 ## Model Accuracy :
- Analyzing environmental and geopolitical factors
-* Building a predictive model to auto-classify new items

-Conclusion :
 * Naive Bayes and Linear Regression both achieved 100% accuracy, suggesting good (Excellent) model fit, signaling perfect classification on this dataset—but such results warrant careful scrutiny for potential overfitting.
 * Gradient Boosting and Random Forest followed closely at 99% accuracy, demonstrating exceptionally strong predictive power and reliability.
 * Logistic Regression performed well with 94% accuracy, marking it as a robust yet simpler alternative.